 The existence of supernatural elements such as ghosts, vampires, zombies, giants, and monsters is another key element of Gothic fiction.
-We see the walking giants and inanimate objects such as an armor suit or a statue or portrait coming to life .
+For instance, in Gothic novels, we see the walking giants and inanimate objects such as an armor suit or a statue or portrait coming to life .
 These supernatural elements, on the whole, excite readers’ emotions and they begin enjoying the story.

 The Gothic Buildings

 The presence of enchanted houses, haunted mansions, gloomy old castles, isolated monasteries and ruined ancient buildings displaying the intricate Gothic architecture is another key element of Gothicism in literature.
-These buildings also contain secret passages or hidden staircases.
-These elements, in fact, give the story a mysterious and horror touch.
+Besides, these buildings also contain secret passages or hidden staircases.
+All these elements, undoubtedly, give the story a mysterious and horror touch.

 Bleak and Deadly Atmosphere

 The atmosphere of bleakness, thrill, death, and decay has a key role in Gothic fiction.
 Similarly, the dark and dismal themes are aptly utilized by the Gothic writers.
-The characters in the story are constantly facing terror of the unknown.
-Moreover, we find them struggling to evade their death at the hands of some supernatural being or a barbarous aristocrat.
+In addition, the characters in the story are constantly facing terror of the unknown.
+We find them, for instance, struggling to evade their death at the hands of some supernatural being or a barbarous aristocrat.
 This key element, however, has a tendency to invoke thrill among the readers.

 Hereditary Curses and Prophecies

-Another key element of the Gothic novel is hereditary curses and prophecies.
+Another key element of the Gothic novels is hereditary curses and prophecies.
 We find the protagonist of the story struggling with an ancient hereditary curse or suffering as a result of an old prophecy.
-The prophecies, omens and visions in the Gothic novel serve the purpose of foreshadowing technique.
+Furthermore, the prophecies, omens and visions in the Gothic novel serve the purpose of foreshadowing technique.
 For instance, they tell the reader what is going to happen next in the story.

 Psychological Trauma and Mental Disorder

 The characters in Gothic novels mostly suffer from psychological trauma and mental disorders.
 For instance, in the Gothic novels we find conflicted male figures with guilty secrets and past.
-They are having nightmares or frightening visions which foreshadow upcoming tragedy.
+Besides, they are having nightmares or frightening visions which foreshadow upcoming tragedy.

 Furthermore, the character’s mental illness, sometimes, stems out of the guilt of his past sins or crimes.
 While, in many cases, its causes are different.
 The character’s psychological trauma finally leads to his split personality and he becomes a threat for the surrounding people.